okayshankha/_Assignment-For-Node-Js/README.md

 - If all goes well, the system will issue a Bearer token, which you can use to access the protected routes such as **friends**

 ### NOTE:
-When you are using a protected route from the API UI, don't forget to put 'Bearer <token>'
+- When you are using a protected route from the API UI, don't forget to put 'Bearer {token}' format
+- Only the *friends* routes are protected routes, and auth, users are open endpoints.

 #### Also an online demo is available at https://code.branchotfix.com/api/docs